AVAILABLE NOW AT:

 PRAISE FOR THE AUGUST SNOW NOVELS

-A Milwaukee Journal Sentinel Best Book of 2017
+A Milwaukee Journal Sentinel Best Book of the Year (August Snow)

 “August Snow is a terrific character; rough and tumble, undaunted and implacably tenacious, his wit so sharp it’ll make you bleed.” —Joe Ide, author of the IQ novels